BitMax Token Price Reaches $1.85 on Top Exchanges (BTMX)

-BitMax Token (BTMX) traded flat against the U.S. dollar during the one day period ending at 21:00 PM ET on June 27th.
-BitMax Token has a market capitalization of $1.22 billion and approximately $13.93 million worth of BitMax Token was traded on exchanges in the last 24 hours.
-One BitMax Token coin can now be purchased for approximately $1.85 or 0.00003421 BTC on popular exchanges.
-Over the last week, BitMax Token has traded flat against the U.S. dollar.
+BitMax Token (BTMX) traded flat against the U.S. dollar during the 1-day period ending at 21:00 PM ET on July 1st.
+One BitMax Token coin can now be purchased for approximately $1.85 or 0.00003421 BTC on cryptocurrency exchanges.
+BitMax Token has a market cap of $1.22 billion and $13.93 million worth of BitMax Token was traded on exchanges in the last day.
+In the last seven days, BitMax Token has traded flat against the U.S. dollar.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.